 When to Start Preparing for the Big Test

 Just like if you were a boxer preparing for a big match, you have to train for the test.
-Usually, eight to twelve weeks of intense studying will yield good results.
+Usually it takes students anywhere from 3-6 months to fully study and be prepared to take their test.
 You will want to study right up until the big day since you may lose some of the knowledge you have attained if you don’t.
 Even taking two weeks off right before the test could prove to be disastrous.
-Just wait a little bit longer and take that relaxing break the moment you finish the test instead.
+Students with a higher baseline score will need less time to prepare and students with a lower baseline score will require more time to prepare.

 Finding the Right Tutor Can Be Priceless

-You can take the practice assessments online and check out how you may score on the real thing in an effort to prepare.
-However, you can prepare much better for the test as well.
+iAchieve Learning offers a free practice test for students to take in order to learn their baseline score and to see how well they perform in a actual testing environment.
+Our test prep consultants will walk families through the entire process and help create a plan that will benefit the student’s goals.
 The right tutor will coach you through preparation for the big test.
 They will not only educate you on what to expect academically on the ACT or SAT, but also just making your way through the big day.

 The great news is that iAchieve has the absolute best tutors around that will ensure you have the opportunity to score well.
 Their expert knowledge on both the SAT and ACT will prove to be indispensable to the high school student.
-You can even take a free practice exam right there with the tutors to help guide you through the process.
 Once you have achieved the desired score that you want, it will all be worth it in the end!

 Written by: Ryan Crawley